-For some time a number of physical characteristics have been listed for the forest elephant that are said to be different from those of the savanna elephant.
-These include smaller size, longer and narrower mandible, head held at a lower angle, tusks straighter and point downward, side profile of head more rounded, ears more rounded and cover a smaller area of head, five toe nails on the front feet and four on back feet (see the two images above).
+For some time a number of features had been described for the forest elephant that were said to distinguish it from the savanna elephant.
+These included smaller size, longer and narrower mandible, head held at a lower angle, tusks straighter and pointed downward, side profile of head more rounded, ears more rounded and covered a smaller area of head, five toe nails on the front feet and four on back feet (see images above).